Kim Kardashian Reveals Kanye West’s Opinion On Her Raunchy Instagram Posts On ‘Ellen’

 “You actually got me blocked [on social media] by Tristan,” the KKW Beauty founder said.

-Kim also discussed having to evacuate her Hidden Hills home due to the California wildfires that got dangerously close to their property, and confirmed the family hired private firefighters to help protect the neighborhood.
-The star also announced they are donating a whopping $200,000 to California Fire Foundation and another $200,000 to California Community Foundation’s Wildfire Relief Fund.
+Kim also discussed having to evacuate her Hidden Hills home due to the California wildfires that got dangerously close to their property and confirmed the family hired private firefighters to help protect the neighborhood.
+The star also announced they are donating a whopping $200,000 to the California Fire Foundation and another $200,000 to California Community Foundation’s Wildfire Relief Fund.

 In a less serious part of the interview, Ellen played a prank on Kim, who’s absolutely terrified of spiders, by pretending to hold one in her hands and even chasing a super freaked out Kardashian into the audience with it.